SeriousOldMan/Simulator-Controller/README.md

 8. [More about the Race Assistants](https://youtu.be/AWJe7mZC2UI) - After learning a little bit here and there about the Race Assistants in the last videos, this one is completely dedicated to the Race Assistants.

+9. [Working with the Setup Advisor](https://youtu.be/TqkMvOB0UWI) - The Setup Advisor is a tool which helps you with your car setup work.
+It takes your handling problems and comes up with recommendations how to fix those.
+For a couple of simulators, setup files can loaded, modified and written back after automatically having applied the recommendations.

 This list will be extended with one new video per week.

 ### Discord Community